I’m always looking for creative craft ideas for my toddler. But there’s one crafty hack which has saved me hundreds. Here, I explain:

 My son’s Gran has actually made permanent decorations out of his cards, by framing four of them on the wall.
 So although an artist didn’t create them, she seems to think they’re worth displaying!

 What types of designs can you make?

-You’d be surprised by what you can design using mini hands and feet.
+You’d be surprised by what you can design by combining some basic painting skills with mini sets of hands and feet.
 If you need inspiration then Pinterest is a good place to look!